tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 Registers a new watcher for the given notification key or confirms a notification if a watcher is already subscribed.
-The watcher is notified unconditionally after registration.
+The watcher is notified after registration.
-After that, the notification is sent every time the key is updated with ``box.broadcast()`` provided the last notification was acknowledged.
+After that, the notification is sent every time the key is updated.
 The server doesn't reply to the request unless it fails to parse the packet.

 The body is a 2-item map: